 Execute the following command in Windows PowerShell or a shell of your choice to pull NCache Enterprise Server for Windows from DockerHub.

 docker pull alachisoft/ncache:latest

-NCache Enterprise is available as a Docker Image on Linux Debian.
+NCache Enterprise is available as a Docker image for Linux Debian 9.
 For other flavors of Linux, please use the Docker File provided by Alachisoft and modify it for your preferred flavor or Linux.

-In most situations, you are fine just using the standard Docker Image of NCache from Docker Hub.
-But, in some cases, you may want to create a custom Docker Image that includes your own software or other variations of even standard OS software.
+In most situations, you are fine just using the standard Docker image of NCache from Docker Hub.
+But, in some cases, you may want to create a custom Docker image that includes your software or other variations of even standard OS software.

-In all such cases, Alachisoft provides you various Dockerfiles which you can edit and customize to fit your needs.
+In all such cases, NCache provides you various Dockerfiles that you can edit and customize to fit your needs.

-Here are a few examples of these Dockerfiles that you can edit to create a custom Docker Image.
+Here are a few examples of these Dockerfiles uploaded on GitHub that you can edit to create a custom Docker Image.

 Here is how a typical Dockerfile NCache Enterprise Server for Windows Server Core looks like.